This resource is based on based on queries that members have sent to our ethics advisor or raised at meetings, grouped under a series of headings.

 Responses given are not legal advice and if a legal opinion is required this should be sought separately.
 The information given in the response is for information purposes only.
 Whilst every reasonable effort is made to ensure the information is accurate, no responsibility for its accuracy or for any consequences of relying on it is assumed by the authors.

 Unfortunately, yes it does.
 According to the ICO’s advice and the view of the European Data Protection Board (EDPB) you can still be a data controller (responsible for determining both the purpose and means of the data processing) without ever receiving/processing any personal data.

-For more details see the BHBIA’s Consents for Market Research – what is required and when guide and our most recent news item: An update on naming end clients as data controllers - you can find links to both these here
+For more details see the BHBIA’s Consents for Market Research – what is required and when guide and our various updates on naming end clients as data controllers - you can find links to these here

 If you decide that you are a data controller then you do need to be named (though this could be at the end of the interview).

 We have further feedback on the ‘data controller issue’ following a recent meeting of the European Data Protection Board’s (EDPB) key provisions sub-group, which was attended by all the major Member State Data Protection Authorities (DPAs) including the ICO.
 The EDPB is the EU body in charge of the application of the GDPR.

 We have been informed that the consensus amongst the EDPB group was that, where organisations are jointly determining the purposes and means of processing, they will be considered joint data controllers (in accordance with GDPR Article 26), regardless of whether one controller is only determining the purposes and the other only determining the means.
 The group was also in agreement that, in a joint controller scenario, where personal data are collected from the data subject, both controllers must be named when the data is obtained (in accordance with the requirements of GDPR Article 13(1)(a)).
 This thinking is in line with the ICO’s recent advice and makes it clear this is not a UK only issue.